gurditsingh/hydeout/_posts/test.md

             .toStream()
             .to("out_word");
 ```
-In the example topology above we use the different operators like mapValues(), flatMapValues(), selectKey() and create to
+In the example topology above we use the different operators like mapValues(), flatMapValues(), selectKey() and create topology out of that.
+This topology can be broken up into two separate sub-topologies.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1OTgzOTY0MywtMTY5Mjc2NzcwLC04NT
+eyJoaXN0b3J5IjpbMTMwMTMyMjQ0MiwtMTY5Mjc2NzcwLC04NT
 I4NjE3NDcsMTMyMjYyMTMzMCwxMzYwNDM0MjUsMTAxNTgxMzUz
 NCwtMjA4ODc0NjYxMiwyMDU2NzA2MTA1LDE5NjY4MTM1NzgsLT
 YwOTA3NDI1OCw3OTc4ODg1MTUsOTM5NDkxNTkzLC02Mjk2MDgy